-The Centre has also collaborated with the National Trust to explore and uncover the unique role that cultural and heritage organisations can play in combating contemporary social isolation and loneliness.
-Led by Professor Suzanne MacLeod, this groundbreaking project HumanKind centred on Calke Abbey in Derbyshire and was inspired by the 200th anniversary of the death of Henry Harpur, 7th Baronet of Calke Abbey.
+More recently, RCMG - led by Professor Suzanne MacLeod - collaborated with the Trust to explore and uncover the unique role cultural and heritage organisations can play in combating contemporary social isolation and loneliness.
+The project, titled HumanKind, centred on Calke Abbey in Derbyshire, and was inspired by the 200th anniversary of the death of Henry Harpur, 7th Baronet of Calke Abbey.

 On the project, Professor MacLeod says: “Most discussion to date has focused around what the public sector and business can do to combat loneliness and social isolation, usually separately.
 We wanted to explore what role culture might play in this discussion, as well as support the Calke team in their ambitions to change the way they work.”

 HumanKind purposefully used stories of the family to challenge stigma surrounding loneliness and social isolation and to promote public dialogue and debate to foster more meaningful interactions and acts of kindness between visitors, volunteers and staff.
 The ground breaking project encouraged healthy conversation around the topic of isolation and loneliness, emphasising the importance of unity against stigma.